Alonzo Mourning And Wife Tracy Split After 22 Years

-Alonzo Mourning and his wife, Tracy, will be divorcing and ending their twenty-two-year marriage, a recent report from Page Six announced.
+Alonzo Mourning and his wife, Tracy, will be divorcing and ending their 22-year marriage, a recent report from Page Six announced.
 While the announcement about the pair’s split came earlier today, the two have actually been separated for a few months, and had waited to announce their divorce decision.
 The two share three children together, and have kept their separation quiet until now.

 Mourning is a retired NBA All-Star, and a popular figure in the Miami area.
 He and his wife, Tracy, are well-known for their social and charity work in Miami.
 Mourning still works for the Miami Heat, and his separation has been well-discussed around the team’s offices, but not with the public.